fireblocks/mpc-lib/SECURITY.md

 | 4.0-8.9   | Most recent release |

 ## Reporting a Vulnerability
-Please report suspected security vulnerabilities confidentially to our bug bounty program based on the bug bounty guidelines at [LINK].
+Please report suspected security vulnerabilities confidentially to our bug bounty program based on the bug bounty guidelines at [hackerone](https://hackerone.com/fireblocks_mpc?type=team).
 We ask that you refrain from opening GitHub issues pertaining to possible security issues.

 For anything that is not security related, please consult our [contribution guidelines](CONTRIBUTING.md).

 ## Security Audits
 The code has been audited by NCC.
-You can find the report here: [LINK]